isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningWDLWithBam.rst

 ::

-  $java -jar womtool-51.jar graph gcstats.wdl | dot -Tpng > visual.png
+  $ java -jar womtool-51.jar graph gcstats.wdl | dot -Tpng > visual.png

 A file named "visual.png" will be created and ready to be downloaded